Being good at your job helps. But to get the best jobs in some sectors you also need to work on your profile.

-More often than not, the first name that comes to mind is someone with the right skills set and a high-profile.
-One sure-fire way to build a higher profile is to become a taller poppy or a media star – this isn’t hard.
+The first name that comes to mind is usually someone with the right skills set and a high-profile.
+One sure-fire way to build a higher profile is to become a media star.

-Because journalists need sources fast they turn to the people they know first.
-If a military coup erupts in a third-world country, reporters will search their contact books – sorry databases, this is the 21st Century – for citizens of that country or at least someone who has more than just a passing knowledge of the country.
+Because journalists need source fast, they turn to the people they know first.
+For example, if a military coup erupts in a third-world country, reporters will hunt for citizens of that country or at least someone who has more than a passing knowledge of the country.

-This process gets extremely granular – particularly with the trade and specialist press.
-If a computer virus infects government computers, reporters look for an online security expert.
-Computerworld reporters will find the operating system and hardware concerned and look for, say, Windows Server 2008 security experts.
+This process gets granular – particularly with the trade and specialist press.
+If a computer virus infects government computers, most general news reporters will look for online security experts.
+More specialist technology reporters will determine the operating system and hardware concerned and look for, say, Windows Server security experts.

 And that is the opportunity.

 No matter how obscure your area of expertise, if you are a knowledge worker you are an expert on something and a valuable resource to journalists and editors.

 In fact, the more obscure your expertise the more valuable you are as a contact.